whirledtsar/Hexen-2---Shadows-of-Chaos-fork/readme.txt

 	Changes to the SoC mod
 -Various balance tweaks & bugfixes
--All classes receive mana & health upon leveling up (only the amount added to their maximum pool) -Corpses fading out can be disabled by typing "impulse 46" in console (re-enter it to re-enable); gibs always fade out in coop
--Monster respawning is disabled by default; to enable, use "impulse 45" -Random monster variations are also disabled; to enable, use "impulse 47" -Glyph artifact has a small delay between firing (length depends on class) -All melee attacks knock enemies back
+-Corpses fading out can be toggled by typing "impulse 46" in console -Monster respawning can be toggled with "impulse 45".
+Corpse fading needs to be enabled for it to work -Random monster variations can be toggled with "impulse 47".
+This will take effect on the next map -All classes receive mana & health upon leveling up (only the amount added to their maximum pool) -Glyph artifact has a small delay between firing (length depends on class) -All melee attacks knock enemies back
 -Most explosions have dynamic light effects